Etale cohomology of diamonds: Introduction

 \begin{definition} A map $f: Y=\Spa(S,S^+)\to X=\Spa(R,R^+)$ of affinoid perfectoid spaces is affinoid pro-\'etale if it can be written as a cofiltered limit of \'etale maps $Y_i=\Spa(S_i,S_i^+)\to X$ of affinoid perfectoid spaces.
 More generally, a map $f: Y\to X$ of perfectoid spaces is pro-\'etale if it is locally on the source and target affinoid pro-\'etale. \end{definition}

-Let $\Perf$ denote the category of perfectoid spaces of characteristic $p$.\footnote{For set-theoretic reasons, we (carefully) choose some cut-off cardinal $\kappa$, and work with $\kappa$-small perfectoid spaces throughout.
-The formalism does not depend on the choice of $\kappa$.} There are several different topologies one can consider on it, successively refining the previous.
+Let $\Perf$ denote the category of perfectoid spaces of characteristic $p$.\footnote{We ignore small set-theoretic questions in this introduction.
+One solution is to carefully choose a cutoff cardinal $\kappa$ and only work with $\kappa$-small perfectoid spaces; we essentially adopt this solution, but take a large filtered colimit over all choices of $\kappa$ in the end, in order to have a canonical theory.} There are several different topologies one can consider on it, successively refining the previous.

 \begin{altenumerate} \item The analytic topology, where a cover $\{f_i: X_i\to X\}$ consists of open immersions $X_i\hookrightarrow X$ which jointly cover $X$. \item The \'etale topology, where a cover $\{f_i: X_i\to X\}$ consists of \'etale maps $X_i\to X$ which jointly cover $X$. \item The pro-\'etale topology, where a cover $\{f_i: X_i\to X\}$ consists of pro-\'etale maps $X_i\to X$ such that for any quasicompact open subset $U\subset X$, there are finitely many indices $i$ and quasicompact open subsets $U_i\subset X_i$ such that the $U_i$ jointly cover $U$. \item The v-topology, where a cover $\{f_i: X_i\to X\}$ consists of any maps $X_i\to X$ such that for any quasicompact open subset $U\subset X$, there are finitely many indices $i$ and quasicompact open subsets $U_i\subset X_i$ such that the $U_i$ jointly cover $U$. \end{altenumerate}